Are you ready to have your best kidding season yet?

 There isn’t a kid born that can replace the value of a good quality production doe.
 If your does aren’t in top form and ready for the stresses of pregnancy and kidding, the kids aren’t worth the risk.
 Additionally, I believe that as breeders and owners we have an ethical responsibility to make sure our does are as healthy as possible before we commit them to the task of raising kids.

-Step 1 of a successful kidding season is to make sure your does are in good condition from day one.
+The first step of a successful kidding season is to make sure your does are in good condition from day one.

-Don’t think you can slack off now that you have her pregnant and in good shape.
+Don’t think you can slack off now that your does is pregnant and in good shape.
 The demands on a doe’s body during pregnancy are extremely high and those demands only increase if she is carrying more than one kid.
 Good management practices are always important but especially so during pregnancy and kidding.
 Make sure your does have access to good quality hay and clean fresh water at all times.
 Provide a complete mineral free choice.
 Pens and bedding should be kept clean and fresh.
 Provide adequate space, particularly in bedding and feeding areas.
 A badly placed head butt can harm fetuses and does both.

 Provide supplemental feed as needed to maintain good body condition through the bulk of the does pregnancy.
 Gradually increasing feed during the last month of pregnancy can provide does with the extra energy they need for growing kids.
 But, do NOT offer grain free choice.
 Overfeeding can lead to issues with delivery and several other pregnancy related diseases.
 If the goats haven’t consumed their grain ration within about 15 minutes you are feeding too much.

 If you are wondering what I mean by that, I am talking about deworming and vaccinations.
 Six weeks before kidding, all does should be wormed and rotated to a fresh pasture.
 This is also a good time to provide their CD/T booster.
-If you vaccinate for things like pneumonia, now is a good time for those boosters too.
+If you vaccinate for things like pneumonia, now is a good time for those boosters, too.

 Make sure you use ‘clear’ wormers and not ‘white’ wormers as some ‘white’ wormers can cause abortions.
 Read the labels and understand what is safe for your does.
 If you are still in doubt, call your local vet.
 Better safe than sorry.